Financial planning is sometimes counterintuitive.

-If you achieve your goals (getting kids thru college, becoming financially independent, retiring, etc.) do you care how your investment returns compare to some arbitrary index?
+If you achieve your goals (getting kids through college, becoming financially independent, retiring, etc.), do you care how your investment returns compare to some arbitrary index?

 I would certainly hope not.

-Maybe your investment returns beat an investment benchmark, but you did not meet your goals.
+Maybe your investment returns beat an investment benchmark, but you didn’t meet your goals.